gokudomatic/eco-fps-walker/README.md

 ## Tips and pitfalls

+### Stairs and slopes
+The bot is technically unable to climb real stairs.
+You must make the collision shape of the stairs like slopes, otherwise it won't work.

+The hole detection of the bot is made for a certain angle.
+If the slope is too steep, it will be considered as a hole.
+Also, since the bot is a rigid body, it might bounce if it walks down a long steep slope.

 ### U-turn in stairs
 This case is definitely the worst scenario case for the bot.
 Without path finding it's almost impossible that the bot reaches the target.
 And even with a navigation node, it will struggle to turn around a corner in U-turn.
 If there's no wall, there is even a risk, though very small, that the bot falls of the stairs.